AbinGeorge-Va/weather-boi/readme.md

 # Discord Weather Bot

 A Discord bot that provides weather information using OpenWeatherMap and WeatherAPI.com.
 The bot can fetch current weather, 3-day forecasts, and 7-day weather history for a given city.
+This is my first attempt at creating a Discord bot using JavaScript and the discord.js library.

 ## Features